 We recommend having all three levels (trust badges).
 Whatever you can do to secure a house-sit is in your best interests.

-How to Secure a House-sit
+How to Become a Pet-sitter and Secure a House-sit

 The Importance of References and Reviews

 In order to increase your chances of edging out the competition you need to have some solid reviews behind you from previous house-sitting experiences.
 If you are new to house-sitting this is where it is essential to have some references behind you.